RPGroup-PBoC/chann_cap/src/theory/scripts/README.md

   moments of the mRNA and protein distribution for a fine grid of repressor copy number values with the 12 experimental IPTG concentrations.

+- `mdcd_ogorman_param.py` : This script computes in parallel the average moments of the mRNA and protein distribution for the experimentally measured combinations of operators and repressors, but this time using the global parameter inferences as reported in [Chure et. al, 2019](https://www.rpgroup.caltech.edu/mwc_mutants/index.html) that phenomenologically capture better the induction profile for the O3 operator and the general steepness of the other strains.